nubenetes/awesome-kubernetes/docs/terraform.md

 * [middlewareinventory.com: Terraform import All AWS Security Groups – How to 🌟](https://www.middlewareinventory.com/blog/terraform-import-securitygroup-aws/)
 * [hashicorp.com: Terraform AWS Provider Continues to Expand Coverage](https://www.hashicorp.com/blog/terraform-aws-provider-continues-to-expand-coverage) During 2021, HashiCorp and Amazon Web Services have partnered to bring hundreds of new services and features to the Terraform providers for AWS and AWS Cloud Control.
 * [infoq.com: HashiCorp Terraform AWS Provider Introduces Significant Changes to Amazon S3 Bucket Resource](https://www.infoq.com/news/2022/02/terraform-aws-provider-s3/)
+* [dev.to/arpanadhikari: Reusable AWS iam role for service-accounts (IRSA for k8s ) terraform module](https://dev.to/arpanadhikari/reusable-aws-iam-role-for-service-accounts-irsa-for-k8s-terraform-module-2og2) AWS supports authenticating your pods using an identity provider that your account is configured to trust.
+This tutorial will guide you through the process of creating an IAM role that your kubernetes pods will be able to assume.

 {==